Financial Aid Eligibility

 Dependent Student

 If you are considered a dependent student, you must report parent(s) income and assets as well as your own.
+Click HERE for help defining which parent(s) to include on the FAFSA.

 Federal aid program rules are based on the concept that a dependent student’s parent(s) have the primary responsibility for paying for their children’s education.
-If you do not meet the independent student criteria, parent information is required.
+If students do not meet the independent student criteria, parent information is required.

 If your parent(s) refuse to fill out the FAFSA form, we encourage you to explain to them that their refusal harms your ability to receive financial aid.
 You might consider assuring them that providing parental information and signing the FAFSA does not make them responsible for any loans you may borrow.